How to Fix Laptop Turns Off When Unplugged?

 1. Shut down your laptop and unplug the power cord.

-2. Get a screwdriver and unscrew all the screws in order to access the battery.
+2. Use a screwdriver to remove screws and access the battery.

 3. Locate the battery and disconnect it carefully.